At a Glance

 Anadarko is among the largest independent oil and natural gas exploration and production companies in the world with both domestic and international exploration opportunities.

-Anadarko Petroleum Corporation is one of the world’s biggest independent exploration and production companies that primarily sells oil, natural gas, and NGLs.
-The company has proved reserves of approximately 1.5 billion barrels of oil equivalent and owns 2,500 net oil wells and 6,500 net gas wells.
-Its conventional oil assets are mainly in the US Gulf of Mexico, but also in Algeria, and Ghana.
-The unconventional portfolio comprises the Delaware (Texas/ New Mexico) and DJ (Colorado) basins in the US.
-Anadarko is also engaged in midstream activities like gathering, processing, and transportation of company-produced and third-party energy products.
-It has roughly 30 gathering systems and 70 processing facilities.
-In 2019, Chevron Corporation announced plans to acquire Anadarko Petroleum for $50 billion (including debt) in the sixth-largest oil and gas deal in history.
+Anadarko Petroleum Corporation is one of the world's biggest independent exploration and production companies that primarily sells oil, natural gas, and NGLs.
+The company has proved reserves of about 1.5 billion BOE and owns 2,500 net oil wells and 6,500 net gas wells.
+Its conventional oil assets are mainly in the US Gulf of Mexico, but also in Algeria and Ghana.
+The unconventional portfolio comprises the Delaware (Texas/New Mexico) and DJ (Colorado) basins in the US.
+Midstream activities include gathering, processing, and transportation of company-produced and third-party energy products.
+In 2019, Occidental Petroleum acquired Anadarko for $38 billion, outbidding Chevron.

 Change in Company Type